-A self-feeding fire is the best solution to the chore of feeding the fire all through the night.
-Once you build a self-feeding fire, you won’t need to tend the fire to keep it burning.
+This kind of fire is the best solution to the chore of feeding the fire all through the night.
+Once you build a fire like this, you won’t need to tend the fire to keep it burning.

 First, let’s gather the tools and materials you need.
 Some important materials and tools you need before you can build a self-feeding fire include a shovel and a trowel for digging.